 Canada is the home to top-ranked research institutions and leading research scientists.
 As such, Canada is a premier destination for scientific study and research.
 The Fulbright Canada STEM Award will offer an opportunity for a select group of U.S. students to pursue their PhD in Canada.
 They will study, conduct research, and be inspired in a technologically-advanced, diverse, and dynamic country.

 Fulbright Canada has partnered with the following universities to provide the very best opportunities in both basic and applied fields of science, engineering and mathematics: McGill University, Université de Montréal, University of Alberta, University of British Columbia, University of Toronto, and the University of Waterloo.
 Fulbright Canada will work closely with the award recipients, partner universities, and our cooperating agencies in the United States to ensure the most appropriate for the grantee.

 Applicants must be citizens of the United States of America.
-Applicants must submit their Graduate Record Examination scores before December 31, 2012 and must have completed an undergraduate degree before August 1, 2013.
+Applicants must submit their Graduate Record Examination scores before December 31, 2015 and must have completed an undergraduate degree before August 1, 2016.
 Applicants must be proficient in English and/or French.
 Eligible fields of study/research include:

-The competition for awards taken up in the 2013-14 academic year is closed.
+The competition for awards taken up in the 2015-16 academic year is now closed.

 Should you have any questions about the STEM Program, contact Fulbright Canada at [email protected].

 Why Study in Canada?